MontiCore/ucd/README.md

 ## Tutorial: Getting Started Using the UCD CLI Tool
 The previous sections describe how to obtain an executable JAR file (UCD CLI tool).
-This section provides a tutorial for using the SD CLI tool.
+This section provides a tutorial for using the UCD CLI tool.
 The following examples assume that you locally named the CLI tool `UCDCLI`.

 ### First Steps
 Executing the Jar file without any options prints usage information of the CLI tool to the console:
 ```
 java -jar UCDCLI.jar
-TODO
+usage: UCDCLI
+ -h,--help                Prints this help informations.
+ -i,--input <arg>         Processes the list of UCD input artifacts.
+Argument
+                          list is space separated.
+ -s,--symboltable <arg>   Stores the symbol tables of the input UCDs in the
+                          specified files.
+The n-th input UCD is stored in the
+                          file as specified by the n-th argument.
+Default is
+                          'target/symbols/{packageName}/{artifactName}.ucdsym'.
+ -sd,--semdiff            Computes a diff witness showing the asymmetrical
+                          semantic difference of two UCDs.
+Requires two UCDs as
+                          inputs.
+See se-rwth.de/topics for scientific
+                          foundation.

 ```
 To work properly, the CLI tool needs the mandatory argument `-i,--input <arg>`, which takes the file paths of at least one input file containing UCD models.
 If no other arguments are specified, the CLI tool solely parses the model(s).